burtlo/topics-in-ruby/section_01.md

 end
 ```

-Many of you will reject this solution.
-I am in agreement with you.
-This is far
-too tedious a solution that I think only the extremely paranoid of us would
-accept.
-So let us continue our exploration for a solution.

-## How to Monkey Patch
+## Safer Monkey Patching

 ### Unique Naming

-First and likely the simplest solution to solve the possible collision of
+First and likely the simplest solution is to solve the possible collision of
 methods is to select a unique method name.

 > If you want to be absolutely sure you are not re-implementing a method
 > that already exists it is important that you employ `respond_to?` to
 > ensure you have not done any wrong.

-Defining the method with an explicit name brings both clarity to the reader and
+Defining the method with an explicit name brings clarity to the reader and
 increases the likelihood that it will not collide with an existing method:

 ```ruby